sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 IT teams use software that collects data throughout the value chain and aggregates it to serve different audiences.

-Teams have established Work in progress (WIP) limits based on team capacity and assigned workload, in order to prioritize and focus on completing a small number of high-priority tasks.
+Teams have established Work In Progress (WIP) limits based on team capacity and assigned workload, in order to prioritize and focus on completing a small number of high-priority tasks.

 IT teams provide proactive failure notifications, using key indicators and thresholds in monitoring software.
 They get alerted before an application fails and proactively resolve issues before they impact users.
 Following the diagnosis of incidents, indicators that could have predicted the incident are added to monitoring.

-Applications, mapped to business lines services, provide metrics on the overall health of the department's services to Canadians.
+Applications, mapped to business line services, provide metrics on the overall health of the department's services to Canadians.
 Business line performance metrics are used as benchmarks and the accountability of IT's impact to ESDC's mandate is shared.